HansSchouten/PHPageBuilder/README.md

 # PHPagebuilder
 PHPagebuilder is a drag and drop pagebuilder to manage pages in any PHP project.

 ## How does it help me?
-PHPagebuilder comes in handy for the following use cases.
+PHPagebuilder comes in handy for the following use cases:

+#### I have little or no web coding experience
+- You just want to create a basic website that you can easily manage from any device.
+- You get lost installing, configuring, updating or simply using feature abundant CMS systems like Wordpress, Drupal.

+#### I know what I am doing
-- You want to build a website for a friend or a client within a few hours.
+- You want to build a custom website for a client within a few hours.
-- You or your clients get lost in feature abundant admin panels like Drupal.
+- Your clients get lost in feature abundant admin panels like Drupal.
-- You have coding experience, but hate to add all these messy Wordpress plugins for features you can write in no-time yourself.
+- You hate to use all these messy Wordpress plugins for features you can write in no-time yourself, but still want to have some admin functionality to allow other people to manage the websites you create.
+- You would like to have advanced functionality (search functionality, views that display data of remote sources, etc.) easily manageable by your clients.

+If you find yourself in any of the above, there are basically two options:
-**Just download any (free) HTML5 template, cut it into blocks and attach PHPagebuilder.**
+1. Just download any (free) HTML5 template, cut it into blocks and [attach PHPagebuilder](#installation).

-Do you already have a great project, or want to keep using your favorite framework?
+2. You have a great project, or want to keep using your favorite framework.
 Add PHPagebuilder to your project and integrate it by manually calling or overriding a number of PHPagebuilder's components.

 ## Features